 5. There shall be a Pro-Chancellor of the University who shall be the ex officio Chair of Council and subject to the Statutes in the absence of the Chancellor or pending a vacancy in the office of Chancellor exercise all the functions of the Chancellor except the conferring of Degrees.

-6. There shall be not fewer than two and not more than three Deputy Pro-Chancellors, one of whom shall, in the absence of the Chancellor and the Pro-Chancellor, be selected by the Council to preside at meetings of the Council.
+6. There shall be not fewer than two and not more than four Deputy Pro-Chancellors, one of whom shall, in the absence of the Chancellor and the Pro-Chancellor, be selected by the Council to preside at meetings of the Council.

 7. There shall be a Vice-Chancellor of the University who shall be the principal Academic and Administrative Officer of the University and ex officio Chair of the Senate and who shall in the absence of the Chancellor confer Degrees.